someonesdad1/plib/README.md

 # plib

-Last updated 12 Mar 2024
+Last updated 26 Feb 2025

 # Introduction

 This repository is a collection of python stuff I've written since 1998.
 Feel free to browse and use what suits your needs.
 There are quite a few files, use the tools (see below) to help understand what these files are for.
 Most of the stuff is licensed under the Open Software License version 3.0.

 * The `plib` directory holds modules that are intended to be used by other scripts.
 * The `plib/pgm` directory holds scripts that are separate programs.
 * The `plib/test` directory holds scripts that test the modules in `plib` (many modules have their test code built-in).
 * The `plib/g` directory holds a python graphics library that is a thin layer over PostScript.

 ## Roadmap

 I made this repository public in 2022.
-My goals for 2024 are
+My goals for 2025 are

+* /plib
+    * Use [ruff](https://docs.astral.sh/ruff/) to lint & format the files
-* /plib:  Self-tests are up-to-date and all pass.
-Remove specialized modules that are better stored elsewhere.
-Standardize on style and structure.
-0what.py returns useful output for all modules.
+    * Self-tests are up-to-date and all pass
+    * Remove specialized modules that are better stored elsewhere
+    * Move stuff in from Dev as appropriate & clean up Dev
+    * Standardize on style and structure (see below)
+        *
+    * 0what.py returns useful output for all modules
 * /plib/pgm:  All scripts working with updated style and structure.
 Remove any dependencies on old color.py module (kolor.py).
 * All material tested with python 3.11.